Quick mortgage tip: “How do I know if Fannie Mae or Freddie Mac owns my mortgage?”

 For example, put in 123 Fake St. Apt.
 A all in the “address” box as opposed to broken up in the “condo or unit #” box.

-Also notice that your are required to check a box that says you are the owner of the property or you have the consent of the property owner to look up the information.
+Also notice that you’re required to check a box that says you are the owner of the property or you have the consent of the property owner to look up the information.